 It was locally thought to be a Riesling clone originating from the Alsace region of France, although the earliest known records of Riesling as a grape variety date from the 15th, rather than the 12th, century.
 It is also theorized that the grape is a close relative of the French grape Petit Manseng, although much of the preceding paragraph is conjecture.

 The best Albarinos combine aromas and flavors that are both fruity and floral.
 Fresh acidity balances the full body and firm structure, and there can often be a marine note, reminding you how well these wines go with seafood.

-How to celebrate: go to Farmstead, buy some Albariño (including our locally made, amazing Albariño Pet-Nat).
+How to celebrate: go to Farmstead, and buy some Albariño (including a bottle or two of Los Chucaquis, our locally madeand amazing Albariño Pét-Nat).
 Go home, open wine, drink.
 Repeat.